Michionlion/roundar-chart/README.md

   axes: true, // show axes?
   scales: 3, // show scale circles?
   captions: true, // show captions?
-  captionsPosition: 1.2, // where on the axes are the captions?
+  captionsPosition: 1.05, // where on the axes are the captions?
+  padding: 5, // the padding around the chart in svg units
-  captionFontSize: 2, // font size, in ems
+  captionFontSize: 2, // font size in ems
   pathMaker: smoothingPathMaker, // shape smoothing function };
 ```